remotebiosensing/rppg/README.md

 MSIP/IITP.
 [2021(2021-0-00900), Adaptive Federated Learning in Dynamic Heterogeneous Environment]

 ## Reference
-We will publish the paper to introduce this repo soon, please cite the GitHub link by then. https://github.com/remotebiosensing/rppg
+We will publish the paper introducing this repo soon, please cite the GitHub link by then. https://github.com/remotebiosensing/rppg